yuk068/ChessGame/ChessGame/updatelog.md

 ### GUI Overhaul
 - The GUI has been made more colorful, update for the info-tab
-- Note has been tuck away
+- Note has been tucked away

 ### Command line
 Added a command line input to the info-tab, you can use commands like: